 Jenson Button retired from Formula 1 at the end of the 2016 season, but with Fernando Alonso making a one-off appearance, McLaren had a seat spare for the 2017 Monaco Grand Prix.
 That seat was filled by the 2009 World Champion.
 Impressively, Button reached Q3 and qualified in eighth place on his return; but with Alonso having reached the quota of power unit components, the Brit was forced to start from the pit lane.
 The race didn’t go as smoothly, and Button retired on the 58th lap after colliding with Pascal Wehrlein, and causing the Sauber to flip over.
 Button never returned to Formula 1.

-After months – if not years – of speculation, Fernando Alonso will finally return to Formula 1 in 2021 with Renault.
+After months – if not years – of speculation, Fernando Alonso will finally return to Formula 1 in 2021 with Alpine.
 His last Grand Prix appearance came at the 2018 Abu Dhabi Grand Prix with McLaren.
-Alonso will return with the team with which he won the 2005 and 2006 Drivers’ Championships, and this will be his third stint at the Enstone-based outfit.
+Alonso will return with the team with which he won the 2005 and 2006 Drivers’ Championships, and this will be his third stint at the Enstone-based outfit, albeit under a different guise.

-How will Alonso fare in his comeback season with Renault?
+How will Alonso fare in his comeback season?
 Leave a comment with your thoughts below!